The Georgia Virtual School Program

 explore the course offerings in detail.
 Registration for each

-school year opens April 1st.
-Summer school registration opens
+October 1st.
+Summer school registration opens March 1st of

-will complete a Student Orientation Class prior to the start
+will complete an online Student Orientation Class prior to the

 decides not to take the online course after enrollment he or